Scholarships and awards for international students

 The GLA scholarship is one of UOIT's most prestigious entrance awards.
 Valued at $72,000 ($18,000 a year for four years), the GLA recognizes international secondary school applicants with strong academic and leadership abilities.
 Canadian citizens and permanent residents are not eligible for the GLA.

-Interested applicants must complete a GLA scholarship application form, which is available through the UOIT Admissions Portal.
-Download step-by-step instructions for completing your scholarship application.
+Interested applicants must complete a GLA scholarship application form by March 31, 2017.
+It is available now within the UOIT Applicant Portal.

 These awards recognize academic accomplishments for recent Canadian secondary school graduates.
 If you are an international student who studied at an on-shore secondary school in Canada, you may be eligible to receive an award.
 The following amounts are automatically awarded in your first year based on your best six 4U/4M courses (or equivalent).